Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 History of modifications:
 ===

+- 12.01.15  Modified wikitext to html conversions so that toHtml function is not called unnecessarily two times (with page is opening, source button and toggle link).
+Keep editor in read-only mode and buttons of wysiwyg menu disabled during wysiwyg-wikitext conversion in both directions (this has visible effect with big wiki pages, when conversion takes long time).
+Added partial support of text "Page is loading, please wait...".
+Version: 1.5.6_0 [B551+12.01.2015].

 - 09.01.15  Updated WYSIWYG\ckeditor\_source directory.
 Version: 1.5.6_0 [B551+09.01.2015].

 - 04.01.15  Modification related to formats of link texts (old "B551+27.12.2014").
 Version: 1.5.6_0 [B551+04.01.2015].